 de Segur owned numerous, famed, Bordeaux chateaux in the Medoc during his life including Brane Mouton, which later became Chateau Mouton Rothschild, as well as Lafite, which eventually morphed into Chateau Lafite Rothschild and Chateau Latour!
 When you think about it, it’s truly amazing that one family owned 3 First Growth estates at the same time!

 Chateau Phelan Segur, The Modern Era

-Today, the Left Bank property in St. Estephe is managed by another member of the family, Thierry Gardinier.
-Thierry Gradinier is also responsible for several other Bordeaux vineyards including Chateau Meyney in Saint Estephe and Chateau Grand Puy Ducasse in Pauillac.
+Today, the Left Bank property in Saint Estephe is managed by another member of the family, Thierry Gardinier.
+Thierry Gardinier is also responsible for several other Bordeaux vineyards including Chateau Meyney in Saint Estephe and Chateau Grand Puy Ducasse in Pauillac.

 Chateau Phelan Segur, Vineyards, Terroir, Grapes, Winemaking

 The large 70-hectare vineyard of Chateau Phelan Segur is planted to 58% Cabernet Sauvignon and 39% Merlot, 1.5% Cabernet Franc and 1.5% Petit Verdot.
 The vineyard has a terroir of gravel, sand, and clay-based soils.
 The vines are primarily in three locations.
 8 hectares of vines are planted close to the chateau.

 A larger portion of vines is located not far from Chateau Calon Segur.
 However, their best terroir, which is also their largest holding is situated quite close to Chateau Montrose.
 They have slopes and hills that reach 30 meters in elevation.
 The vineyard can be divided into 4 large blocks, and those can be further subdivided into close to 70 different parcels.